 Tiny CPU is a custom “small CPU” design intended for implementation in a CPLD.
 Such soft CPU cores typically target an FPGA or large CPLD, but the target device for Tiny CPU is a small Altera CPLD with limited logic resources.
 This constrains the CPU to a minimal set of features in order to fit.
 It is an 8-bit CPU with only two registers, and a 10-bit address space.
 The instruction set is a subset of the 6502 instruction set, with modifications to reflect the smaller address space and number of registers.

-A companion design called Tiny Device implements address decoding, bank switching, and peripheral I/O. As a pair, Tiny CPU and Tiny Device are intended to be combined to make a working single-board computer, using only a CPLD and an external SRAM and ROM.
+The project is split into two halves, originally imagined as separate chips, but now combined into one.
+The core CPU module is called Tiny CPU, while a companion module called Tiny Device implements address decoding, bank switching, and peripheral I/O. As a pair, Tiny CPU and Tiny Device are intended to be combined to make a working single-board computer, using only a CPLD and an external SRAM and ROM.

 The original target device was Altera’s EPM7128, a 128 macrocell CPLD based on Altera’s older 5V technology.
 A single macrocell consists of one flip-flop plus some combinatorial logic, and can compute a one bit result from 1-10 inputs, where the result is expressed as a some-of-products of the inputs.
 An 8-bit register requires at least 8 macrocells, and structures like counters, adders, and muxes consume many more, so 128 macrocells for a full-fledged CPU is a challenge.
 Tiny CPU was planned to occupy one EPM7128, with Tiny Device in a second identical CPLD.
 Verilog source for both designs was written and simulated, and both successfully fit into the target device, but no hardware was ever built using this design.
 See the link below to download the source.